LittleLadySunshine/fastly-postman/README.md

 ![Basic Postman Functionality](/screenshots/usage_4.png?raw=true "Basic Postman Functionality")

-5. Another great feature of [Postman](https://www.getpostman.com/) is that you can generate code snippets for cURL and most server side languages.
+5. Another great feature of [Postman](https://www.getpostman.com/) is that you can generate code snippets for cURL and most server-side languages.
 All you need to do is to click on the `Generate Code Snippets` link and select your favorite language. **This feature is awesome because your environment variables are replaced with their corresponding values!
 Technically there are no changes necessary in order to send the requests from you scripts!**

 ![Generate Code Snippets](/screenshots/usage_5.png?raw=true "Generate Code Snippets")